 Upon invitation of the parent and as feasible, Early Intervention staff will attend the child’s Individual Education Plan (IEP) Meeting.

-E. State Education Agency (SEA) and Local Education Agency (LEA) Notification
+E. Opt-Out Policy State Education Agency (SEA) and Local Education Agency (LEA) Notification

 Parents of children who are potentially eligible for Part B services are informed that IDEA allows for the disclosure of minimally personally identifiable information without parental consent to the Local Education Agency (LEA) and State Education Agency (SEA).
 The purpose of the disclosure is to notify the LEA and SEA of the child’s potential eligibility for special education and/or related services.
 Minimally personally identifiable information is defined as the child’s name and date of birth and parents’ name, address, and telephone number.
 If a parent chooses to refer his/her child to the LEA for an evaluation to determine eligibility for special education or related services, the parent will be informed that the SEA will be provided with minimally personally identifiable information.